 In early Hawaiʻi, ʻape juice from fresh cut stems was used as a purgative or to relieve irritation from stinging plants such as kō (sugarcane) or nettle; leaves were used as a wrap to induce sweating for fever reduction as it was said the bitter sap would frighten any negative spirits, and meat from the corm was used in treating burns and wounds.*

 ʻApe leaves can be a good source of shade when large enough (cut with the stem and you have a natural umbrella) though they were never planted near homes for fear that the residents would get sick.
-It was, however, planted by gates and fences as it was thought to ward off evil spirits with its irritating sap. ʻApe corms are edible but were only eaten during times of famine as it takes much much longer to cook than kalo, containing much more calcium oxalate (the mineral that causes pain and irritation if you eat raw kalo).
+It was, however, planted by gates and fences as it was thought to ward off evil spirits with its irritating sap. ʻApe corms are edible but were only eaten during times of famine as they take much much longer to cook than kalo, containing much more calcium oxalate (the mineral that causes pain and irritation if you eat raw kalo).

 *Information found on this website is meant for educational purposes only.
 It is not meant to diagnose medical conditions, treat any medical conditions, or prescribe medicine.